Torrent: Are Torrents Illegal?

 - No-logging policy

 Of course, once you’ve invested in a subscription a VPN, you’ll benefit from it every time you connect to the internet – not just when you’re torrenting.
 For example, if you do decide to give the torrenting a break and revert to the traditional streaming option, A top VPN can give you a fake US IP address so you can access the full Netflix library regardless of where you are.
-Furthermore, a torrent like ExpressVPN will protect your sensitive data when performing online banking transactions or indulging in a little online retail therapy.
+Furthermore, a VPN like ExpressVPN will protect your sensitive data when performing online banking transactions or indulging in a little online retail therapy.

 Is torrenting illegal?
 No, not usually, but sometimes.
 With governments and copyright trolls upping the ante when it comes to illegal content, staying on the right side of the law while torrenting is becoming increasingly vital.